dhollerbach/minikube-setup/README.md

 ```
 minikube delete
 ```

+If you previously ran Terraform as part of this deployment, be sure to cleanup any Terraform files or directories created as a result.
+For example, lock files, state files, and a terraform directory to store modules will all have been created.

 **PLEASE NOTE THIS IS A DESTRUCTIVE ACTION AND WILL DESTROY ALL OF YOUR WORK, INCLUDING VAULT SECRETS!!!